 All camera bags, tripods, and other media equipment must have users' business card/contact information attached to them.

-Items brought on to the chamber floors and committee rooms are subject to inspection from the Sargent at Arms.
+Items brought on to the chamber floors and committee rooms are subject to inspection from the Sergeant at Arms.

 On the Floor

-The Joint Rules of the Montana Legislature state that: “Subject to the presiding officer’s discretion on issues of decorum and order, an accredited press representative may not be prohibited from photographing, televising, or recording a legislative meeting or hearing.”
+The Joint Rules of the Montana Legislature state that: “Subject to the presiding officer’s discretion on issues of decorum and order, a registered media representative may not be prohibited from photographing, televising, or recording a legislative meeting or hearing.”

 The President of the Senate and the Speaker of the House, as the chief presiding officers of their respective chambers, are responsible for maintaining order and decorum on the House and Senate floors.
 They enforce this responsibility through their Sergeants at Arms.

 The sergeants ensure that reporters trying to access the House and Senate floors are wearing proper identification.
-If you have lost or forgotten your ID, the sergeant can decide whether to admit you.
 Remember, you are expected to wear your ID badge whenever you’re in the Capitol.

 In each chamber, areas are set aside for use by working representatives of the media.